mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 Please note that:

- -the `type: custom-resource` is required to specify that this resource is a custom resource
+- the `type: custom-resource` is required to specify that this resource is a custom resource
 - the `version` property is included, to define this item as a version `1.0.0` with a specific release note: versions are not mandatory but highly suggested to avoid to overwrite previous versions

 ### Publish a new custom resource via `miactl`